krisperu/p3-practice-game-reviews/README.md

 - `User#add_favorite(game)`
-  - takes a `game` (an instance of the `Game` class), as an argument, and creates the proper association between this User and the given Game
+  - takes a `game` (an instance of the `Game` class), as an argument, and creates the proper association between this user instance and the given `game`

 #### Game
 - `Game#add_category(category)`
-  - accepts a `category` (instance) and associates it with the Game it's called on
+  - accepts a `category` (instance) and associates it with the game instance it's called on
 - `Game.most_popular`
   - returns the game instance that has been favorited by the most users

 #### Category
 - `Category.most_popular`
-    - returns a category instance based on the current most-popular game
+    - returns an array of categories based on the current most-popular game